endoflife-date/endoflife.date/recommendations.md

   - /advise
   - /advice
 ---
+# Recommendations for publishing End-of-life dates and support timelines

 If you maintain a product that has some notion of support lifecycle and end-of-life, these are our recommendations on how to best document this information for your users.